-I hope you ordered your body from the same company as the neck, and had it set-up for your specific tremolo If you did, your kid sis could assemble it from here.
+I hope you ordered your body from the same company as the neck, your kid sis could assemble it from here.

-Temporarily attach the neck, and sit the tremolo in its proper place.
-The Strat® has a scale length of 25 1/2 inches.
+Temporarily attach the neck.
+The Tele has a scale length of 25 1/2 inches.
 The 12th fret is exactly half way or 12 3/4 inches from the nut.
-Likewise it will be 12 3/4 to the center of the first string bridge travel.
-Mount your tremolo in that position.
+Likewise it will be 12 3/4 to the center of the first string bridge when it is run out to ALMOST as close as it can be to the Neck Mount your bridge in that position.